Fruit Leather Recipe for Kids

 Step 4: Strain.
-Pour the pot over a strainer into a big bowl, a pitcher or another pot.
-This is your grapejuice.
+Pour the pot over a strainer into a big bowl, a pitcher, or another pot.
+This is your grape juice.
 It’s soooooo good!
-Resist the urge to smush the stuff in the strainer to get extra juice out.
-You will get plenty just by letting it all sit and drip out and if you smush it, you’ll get pulpy juice.
+Resist the urge to smash the stuff in the strainer to get extra juice out.
+You will get plenty just by letting it all sit and drip out and if you smash it, you’ll get pulpy juice.
 Pulpy juice isn’t bad, but that pulp could be making more fruit leather!

 Step 5: Puree.
 Dump all the pulp in the blender and blend it till it’s as smooth as possible.